vladskvortsov/mind-project1-2-pipeline/README.md

 AWS_REGION: `The AWS region where resources will be created (e.g., us-east-1).`
 ```

-Step 3: Run `Deploy Project` workflow to deploy the project
+Step 3: Run the `Deploy Project` workflow to deploy the project
 > Note: Feel free to use `Deploy Frontend` or `Deploy Backend` workflows if required.
-Also you can use `Delete Resources` workflow to remove whole infrastructure including s3 bucket for terraform backend.
+Also, you can use the `Delete Resources` workflow to remove whole infrastructure including S3 bucket for Terraform's backend.

 Step 4: Access the Deployed Application

-Copy CloudFront URL from GitHub Actions output, and open the webpage in your browser.
+Copy the CloudFront URL from GitHub Actions output, and open the webpage in your browser.

 > Note: Use `http://` connection for this project.

 ## Key Notes:
 > Resource Costs: Ensure you understand AWS pricing to manage project costs effectively.

 > Security: Use least privilege access for AWS credentials. `Don't paste AWS credentials anywhere excluding GitHub Secrets`

-> Debugging: You can monitor the infrastructure deploying in GitHub Actions logs, and findout errors if present.
+> Debugging: You can monitor the infrastructure deploying in GitHub Actions logs, and find out errors if present.

-> Documentation: Don't foget to update the repository's `README.md` to reflect current workflows and configurations.
+> Documentation: Don't forget to update the repository's `README.md` to reflect current workflows and configurations.